 It’s not just financial problems, but psychological and emotional problems can arise.
 Divorce can lead to depression, anxiety and other mental and emotional problems that affect the persons’ ability to work and live normally.
 Often this leads to required expensive psychological and psychiatric help.
 Plus, there are added hidden expenses if there are children.

 By age 50, couples still married have nearly four times the amount of assets than comparable couples who divorced.
 Marriage therapist Kenneth Elliott says couples should strongly consider if a divorce is the right option.

 If a couple decides to get divorced, they should do everything to make it amicable.
-It’s best to always a consult an attorney and, ideally, the couples should work to make the event as compatible as possible.
+It’s best always to consult an attorney and, ideally, the couples should work to make the event as compatible as possible.

-There are also alternative places to seek help such as web-based www.WeVorce.com.
-WeVorce offers self-guided divorce solutions that can help couples get divorced in less than 30 days, provide financial mapping to so couples can see the true costs and provide divorce documents that are court-compliant.
+There are also alternative places to seek help such as web-based http://www.WeVorce.com.
+WeVorce offers self-guided divorce solutions that can help couples get divorced in less than 30 days, provide the financial mapping to so couples can see the true costs and provide divorce documents that are court-compliant.